 Provision of free school meals during school holidays

 The Welsh Government has also made available funding at the rate of £19.50 per week per learner to make free school meal provision available during school holidays throughout the 2021 to 2022 financial year.
+This includes the May Day bank holiday 2021.
 As local authority budgets will not include any provision for free school meals during school holidays, it is anticipated that local authorities will claim the full amount of £19.50 per week.

 Fire safety management plans should be reviewed and checked in line with operational changes.